metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 Can be set to either `"mirror"` (default) or `"steal"`.

 - `"mirror"`: Sniffs on TCP port, and send a copy of the data to listeners.
-- `"steal"`:

-Stealer supports 2 modes of operation:
+- `"steal"`: Supports 2 modes of operation:
   1. Port traffic stealing: Steals all TCP data from a port, which is selected whenever the user listens in a TCP socket (enabling the feature is enough to make this work, no additional configuration is needed);

   2. HTTP traffic stealing: Steals only HTTP traffic, mirrord tries to detect if the incoming data on a port is HTTP (in a best-effort kind of way, not guaranteed to be HTTP), and steals the traffic on the port if it is HTTP;